 The essence of the project is that you might take the same route every day but what you see, the ebb and flow on the street, takes on a random nature.

-To capture this flow, the concertina format of the book reflects and mimics the feel of a bus journey, but more importantly it gives the viewer the opportunity to create their own journeys by spreading the book out and combining different images together.
-This moves the book away from an author-led linear narrative to one of multiple possibilities.
+Last Stop is available as a boxed concertina book.
+The format mimics reflects and mimics the feel of a bus journey, but more importantly it gives the viewer the opportunity to create their own journeys by spreading the book out and combining different images.